axelelettronica/adi-adxl362-library/README.md

 # ADI Board Analog Device ADXL362  3-axis MEMS accelerometer
 ----
-This is a library for the Analog Devices ADXL362 component.
+This is the library for the Analog Devices ADXL362 component and it is an extension of the original Analog Device library for the component.

 The ADXL362 is an ultralow power, 3-axis MEMS accelerometer that consumes less than 2 μA at a 100 Hz output data rate and 270 nA when in motion triggered wake-up mode.